-Early detection is key when it comes to treating your pet, and Pedley Square Veterinary Clinic offers complete in-house diagnostics including cutting-edge equipment and an on-site laboratory.
+A vet diagnosis is key to early detection when it comes to treating your pet, and Pedley Square Veterinary Clinic in Riverside CA offers complete in-house diagnostics including cutting-edge equipment and an on-site laboratory.
 This saves time, money, and most importantly, you don’t have to wait overnight for results—meaning your pet gets a diagnosis and needed treatment sooner.

 Pedley Square Veterinary Clinic has the capability to perform various blood screens, pre-anesthetic bloodwork, urinalysis and other types of testing on site instead of sending samples to an outside lab.